 There is a US Director's Cut where 10 minutes have been removed.
 Simon Hunter felt these scenes slowed the film down

-What follows is some of the most gripping, suspenseful filmmaking since Alfred Hitchcock.
-From the dramatic, disorientating, and humorous scene that introduces the film, right through to the many rapid-fire plot twists at
+is some of the most gripping, suspenseful filmmaking since Alfred Hitchcock.
+From the dramatic, disorientating, and humorous scene that introduces the film, right through to the many rapid-fire plot twists at the end.

-Mute Witness is the perfect film to watch on Halloween.
-It combines subtle humour with pure suspense, has a very twisted plot, without being over-elaborate, has a good bit of blood and gore for those who would
+is the perfect film to watch on Halloween.
+It combines subtle humour with pure suspense, has a very twisted plot, without being over-elaborate, has a good bit of blood and gore for those who would prefer.

 Passed 18 after 7s of BBFC cuts for: